-- If you are expected to be released shortly, they will let you keep wearing street clothes, but if you are not expected to make bail quickly you you will be given a jail jumpsuit.
+- If you are expected to be released shortly, they will let you keep wearing street clothes, but if you are not expected to make bail quickly you will be given a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell your story so other people can learn from your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that could help others make it through the process?

 Tell Your Story